infoExchange is an original resource that examines topics relating to suicide in a way that encourages conversation, written in an editorial style.

 Survivors of Suicide Loss

-According to one recent report, at least six people are directly affected by each suicide (Maple, 2010).
+According to one recent report, at least six people are directly affected by each suicide (Maple, 2010) **This number has been updated.
+See How many people are affected by one suicide? for the latest data.
 These people might be family members, lovers, friends, or anyone else who is impacted by the death of a loved one.
 These survivors are often dumbfounded by the suicide and, in an unclear state of bereavement, might ask themselves if they could have done something to prevent the death.
 They may wonder if they may have contributed in some way to the actions of their deceased loved one, so deep are their feelings of guilt and self-blame.

 Survivors of suicide loss may wonder if they may have contributed in some way to the actions of their deceased loved one.